 Times were lean in 1974.
 In fact, it had been a rough year all around.
-In the first months of that annus horribilis the Arab oil embargo still had gas lined wrapped around the block for hours on end.
-Then, as we sweltered in August President Nixon resigned in the wake of the Watergate scandal, leaving the country in a state of political shock.
+In the first months of that annus horribilis, the Arab oil embargo still had gas lined wrapped around the block for hours on end.
+Then, as we sweltered through August, President Nixon resigned in the wake of the Watergate scandal, leaving the country in a state of political shock.
 By year’s end the inflation rate had run up to 11.3%.
 For me, a new arrival in Boston from St. Louis, though spirits were high, money in the kitty was low, meaning no trip back home for the holidays.
-Oh, well.

 But then a friend called, and said a friend of hers was in charge of seasonal hiring at Filene’s Department store in downtown Boston, and would I like an appointment?

-“Most of the Christmas jobs have already been filled,” my friend’s friend informed me as she paged through a sheaf of forms.
+“Most of the Christmas jobs have already been filled,” she informed me as she paged through a sheaf of forms.
 “But we do have an opening for a second shift Santa in the toy department.”

 “Ho, Ho, Ho!,” I boomed in my best broadcaster’s voice, hoping that would offset my very un-Santa-like six-foot, 160-pound frame.
 Next thing I knew I was being fitted with a pillow-enhanced Santa outfit, and a Lysol-soaked Santa’s beard.

-As I sat upon Santa’s throne on my first day on the job, elves at my feet, the store resplendent in its holiday dress, the line of children and their parents stretched as far as the eye could see.
-At first I found it entertaining to take the little tykes upon my lap, ask them how they’d been that year, and follow on with what they’d like for Christmas.
-I quickly realized, however, that most children, especially the young ones whose parents most wanted a picture with Santa, were not only less than excited about coming near – much less touching – Santa, but many were downright afraid of the oddly-shaped, oddly-clad, oddly-odored Mr. Claus.
+As I sat upon Santa’s throne on my first day on the job, elves at my feet, the store stood resplendent in its holiday dress, the line of children and their parents stretched as far as the eye could see.
+At first, I found it entertaining to take the little tykes upon my lap, ask them how they’d been that year, and follow on with what they’d like for Christmas.
+I quickly realized, however, that most children, especially the young ones whose parents most wanted a picture with Santa, were not only timid about coming near, much less touching Santa, many were downright afraid of the oddly-shaped, oddly-clad, oddly-odored Mr. Claus.

 Crying, squirming, and outright bawling became the norm as I attempted to quiet their fears and hold them close enough for the photographer to snap the prize-winning $12.95 photo for the family scrapbook.
-On occasion a particularly wigged out tot would actually pee on Santa’s lap.
-When it all became too much, I’d excuse myself.
-“Well, time go feed the reindeer up on the roof.”
+On occasion, a particularly wigged out tot would pee on Santa’s lap.
+When it all became too much, I’d excuse myself with “Well, time go feed the reindeer up on the roof.”

 A solid week of this Santa impersonating went by.
-I knew I’d reached my limit when the smell of Lysol and urine invaded my dreams.
-Then one day after seeing the line of children awaiting me stretch off into the distance, as I sat awaiting my shift in the Santa green room, it came to me while reading Carl Yung’s Memories, Dreams, Reflections, my Ah-Hah! moment of clarity.
+I knew I’d reached my limit when instead sugar plums, the smell of Lysol and urine invaded my dreams.
+Then one day after seeing the line of children awaiting me stretch off into the distance as I awaited my shift in the Santa green room, it came to me while reading Carl Yung’s Memories, Dreams, Reflections, my Ah-Hah! moment of clarity.